-On the basis of these findings, CDPH and the federal Agency for Toxic Substances and Disease Registry (ATSDR) recommend the following.
+On the basis of these findings, CDPH and the federal Agency for Toxic Substances and Disease Registry (ATSDR) recommend the following:

-- 1. If the Zeneca site land use changes from industrial to residential or recreational, then the site should be cleaned up to levels consistent with residential standards.
-An increased residential population in this area may result in more human activity in tidal/shoreline areas adjacent to the site.
-Thus, areas south of the Bay Trail should also be characterized and the risk to potential receptors should be evaluated. - 2.
-A robust air monitoring program and adequate dust suppression measures should be implemented during future remedial work at the site, as well as during any development activities where soil is disturbed. - 3.
-Access to the East Stege Marsh should remain restricted until there is a complete understanding of the potential radiological issues at the site, and it can be determined that the non-excavated portions of the East Stege Marsh do not contain site-related radionuclides at levels of health concern. - 4.
-Sediment and unfiltered surface water in the east Stege Marsh should be sampled annually until the site is remediated, to ensure that the marsh is not being re-contaminated from contaminant migration from other areas.
+- 1. If the Zeneca site land use changes from industrial to residential or recreational, then the site should be cleaned up to levels consistent with residential standards. - 2.
+Areas south of the Bay Trail should also be characterized and the risk to potential receptors should be evaluated. - 3.
+A robust air monitoring program and adequate dust suppression measures should be implemented during future remedial work at the site, as well as during any development activities where soil is disturbed. - 4.
+Sediment and unfiltered surface water in the East Stege Marsh should be sampled annually until the Zeneca site is remediated, to ensure that the marsh is not being re-contaminated by contaminant migration through groundwater and/or surface water. - 5.
+Access to the East Stege Marsh should remain restricted until the remediation of the Zeneca site is completed and it is determined (through monitoring data) that re-contamination of the East Stege Marsh has not occurred. - 6.
+Continued monitoring and remediation of contaminants in groundwater in the Harborfront Business Tract.